Oceania

+Oceania (/ˌoʊsiˈɑːniə, ˌoʊʃi-, -ˈeɪn-/ OH-s(h)ee-AH-nee-ə-,_--AY--, /ˌoʊʃiˈæniə, -ˈɑːn-/ OH-shee-A(H)N-ee-ə) is a geographical region including Australasia, Melanesia, Micronesia, and Polynesia.
+Outside of the English-speaking world, Oceania is generally considered a continent, while Mainland Australia is regarded as its continental landmass.
+Spanning the Eastern and Western hemispheres, at the centre of the water hemisphere, Oceania is estimated to have a land area of about 9,000,000 km2 and a population of around 46.3 million as of 2024.
+Oceania is the smallest continent in land area and the second-least populated after Antarctica.

-Oceania has a diverse mix of economies from the highly developed and globally competitive financial markets of Australia, French Polynesia, Hawaii, New Caledonia, and New Zealand, which rank high in quality of life and Human Development Index, to the much less developed economies of Kiribati, Papua New Guinea, Tuvalu, Vanuatu, and Western New Guinea, while also including medium-sized economies of Pacific islands such as Fiji, Palau, and Tonga.
+Oceania has a diverse mix of economies from the highly developed and globally competitive financial markets of Australia, French Polynesia, Hawaii, New Caledonia, and New Zealand, which rank high in quality of life and Human Development Index, to the much less developed economies of Kiribati, Papua New Guinea, Tuvalu, Vanuatu, and Western New Guinea.
 The largest and most populous country in Oceania is Australia, and the largest city is Sydney.
-Puncak Jaya in Highland Papua, Indonesia, is the highest peak in Oceania at 4884 m.
+Puncak Jaya in Indonesia is the highest peak in Oceania at 4884 m.

 The first settlers of Australia, New Guinea, and the large islands just to the east arrived more than 60,000 years ago.
 Oceania was first explored by Europeans from the 16th century onward.
 Portuguese explorers, between 1512 and 1526, reached the Tanimbar Islands, some of the Caroline Islands and west New Guinea.
 Spanish and Dutch explorers followed, then British and French.
 On his first voyage in the 18th century, James Cook, who later arrived at the highly developed Hawaiian Islands, went to Tahiti and followed the east coast of Australia for the first time.
 The arrival of European settlers in subsequent centuries resulted in a significant alteration in the social and political landscape of Oceania.
-The Pacific theatre saw major action during the Second World War, mainly between Allied powers the United States, Philippines (a U.S. Commonwealth at the time) and Australia, and Axis power Japan.
+The Pacific theatre saw major action during the First and Second World Wars.

 The rock art of Aboriginal Australians is the longest continuously practiced artistic tradition in the world.
-Most Oceanian countries are multi-party representative parliamentary democracies, with tourism being a large source of income for the Pacific Islands nations.
+Most Oceanian countries are parliamentary democracies, with tourism serving as a large source of income for the Pacific island nations.

-Definitions and extent
+Definition

 Characteristics

 Definitions of Oceania vary.
-The broadest definition of Oceania encompasses the many islands between mainland Asia and the Americas; The island nation of Australia is the only piece of land in the area which is large enough to typically be considered a continent.
-The culture of the people who lived on these islands was often distinct from that of Asia and pre-Columbian America, hence a lack of association with either.
+The broadest definition encompasses the islands between mainland Asia and the Americas.
+The island nation of Australia is the only piece of land in the area which is large enough to typically be considered a continent.
+The culture of the people who lived on these islands was often distinct from that of Asia and pre-Columbian America.
 Before Europeans arrived in the area, the sea shielded Australia and south central Pacific islands from cultural influences that spread through large continental landmasses and adjacent islands.
-The islands of the Malay archipelago, north of Australia, mainly lie on the continental shelf of Asia, and their inhabitants had more exposure to mainland Asian culture as a result of this closer proximity.
-The island of Taiwan similarly lies on the continental shelf of Asia, with their inhabitants historically having had exchange with mainland Asia.
+The islands of the Malay Archipelago, north of Australia, mainly lie on the continental shelf of Asia, and their inhabitants had more exposure to mainland Asian culture as a result of this closer proximity.